dashingsoft/pyarmor/src/user-guide.md

 * Obfuscate scripts by more modes

+#### Standalone Package

-The following examples show how to obfuscate a python package **pybench**, which locates in the **examples/pybench** in the source of pyarmor.
+The next example show how to obfuscate a standalone python package **pybench**, which locates in the **examples/pybench** in the source of pyarmor.